 Here is how companies know that it is time to take the route to on-demand talent and how recruiting efforts can be targeted towards the goal:

 - Analyzing needs of talent: The hiring model in the traditional way begins with open positions – employers hire professionals to fill certain job positions with specific responsibilities and roles.
 When it comes to on-demand talent though, skills are given a priority.
 Analyzing the importance of the skills in terms of overall business, how integral it is to success and how important these skills are for the company.
 Engaging talent to become permanent employees is the best decision that a company can take when it approaches candidates for on-demand training.

-- Evaluation of the intention for wanting on-demand employees: Once employers know if they require on-demand talent, they would need to evaluate why they want to hire such professionals.
+- Evaluation of the intention of wanting on-demand employees: Once employers know if they require on-demand talent, they would need to evaluate why they want to hire such professionals.
 64% of organizations who were part of the survey mentioned earlier stated that the need for on-demand talent was flexibility – which means budgeting for projects.
-Hiring of on-demand talent works when you use them to fill unexpected gaps and work on projects of new clients or in a specific area of expertise – not just cut costs.
+The hiring of on-demand talent works when you use them to fill unexpected gaps and work on projects of new clients or in a specific area of expertise – not just cut costs.

 - Attracting on-demand talent: Once the analysis of talent needs and wants are figured, on-demand employees will certainly feel like the good fit in your company and this is when is the best time to recruit them.
 Employers need to hire high quality talent on-board so they can be productive from Day 1 of employment.
 For this model to work successfully, a company would need a trustworthy partner to train the freshers as per the exact needs of the industry who will thoroughly prepare the freshers for the job role.